-With Steve Bannon, Miller wrote President Trump’s suspended executive order which many called a “Muslim ban.”
-According to Politico, he did not consult Senators or lawyers when drafting the order, which resulted in deportations and long detainments of individuals from Muslim-majority countries.
+Stephen Miller is Senior Advisor for Policy to President Donald Trump.
+In his role, Miller has contributed to several anti-immigration policies.
+In 2017, he and then-chief strategist Steve Bannon wrote President Trump’s Executive Order banning individuals from seven Muslim-majority countries from entering the United States, which many called a Muslim ban.
+According to Politico, he did not consult Senators or lawyers when drafting the order, which upon execution resulted in deportations and long detainments of individuals from Muslim-majority countries.

 According to Politico, Miller wrote speeches for candidate and President Trump, including his Republican National Convention speech and his inaugural address, though Trump claims he wrote them himself.
 Some analysts have said that Miller is “the Trump speechwriter whose own voice is closest to Trump’s.”

 On July 15, 2019, President Trump made numerous remarks aimed at four congresswomen of color, stating, “They have to love our country,” and that the House members should “go back and help fix the totally broken and crime infested places from which they came.”
 During a July 21, 2019, Fox News interview with Chris Wallace, Miller was asked how President Trump’s past comments telling the congresswomen to “go back” to their countries of origin, could not be interpreted as racism.
 Miller responded that “the term ‘racist’ has become a label too often deployed by the left [and] Democrats to try to silence and punish and suppress people they disagree with.”
 Dr. Ibram Kendi, director of the Antiracist Research and Policy Center at American University, explained that the President’s comments echo nativist tropes that immigrants should not challenge the status quo.